 Receive selected content straight into your inbox.

 In March this year, male blood samples were collected from the Guanwen township in southwestern Sichuan Province as part of the Sharp Eyes Project.
 The project apparently encourages people to report their neighbors should they engage in any “anti-CCP” activity.
-The male DNA database is being used by a bioengineering company to build a DNA version of Skynet, which is a policing system used in China that combines big data and video surveillance.
+A bioengineering company is using the male DNA database to build a DNA version of Skynet, which is a policing system used in China that combines big data and video surveillance.

 American company involvement